Sarkitshala

-Imagine this: The Arduino is the action hero, and you are the mastermind!
-It will be able to "see" the world ahead thanks to the ultrasonic sensor, and the LED will function as a signal, flickering or lighting up in response to what it detects.
-Do you want to build an intelligent system that responds to its surroundings?
-Let's get started!
+Have you ever noticed how your Arduino, like a small robot with superpowers, can "sense" its surroundings?
+Let's attach an ultrasonic sensor!
+To measure distance, it will produce waves.
+Guess what?
+Depending on exactly how close or far anything is, your LED will illuminate!
+Are you ready to take a look at your Arduino now?
+If the Arduino is the project's main character, and you are the inventor!
+It will be able to "see" the world ahead thanks to the ultrasonic sensor, and the LED will function as a signal, blinking or lighting up in response to what it detects.
+Do you want to build an intelligent system that can adapt to its environment?
+Let's get started.

 Pin Diagram